katawajojo/psobb-drop-charts/README.md

 ### To-do List
 - Add Drop Tables for boxes.
 Ultima doesn't currently have data for these drop rates.
 - Hopefully fix the "Auto Mode" from the original plugin.
-Auto Mode doesn't work due to Ultima not having any kind of ``/partyinfo`` command.
 - Create a tool to make the table updating a little less painful.

 ### Special Thanks to...